gbagan/gmark/README.md

 gMark is a domain- and query language-independent framework targeting highly tunable generation of both graph instances and graph query workloads based on user-defined schemas.

+**For more technical details about gMark, please refer to our technical report: http://arxiv.org/abs/1511.08386**

-**gMark was demonstrated in VLDB 2016: http://www.vldb.org/pvldb/vol9/p1457-bagan.pdf**
+**gMark was demonstrated in VLDB 2016**

 If you use gMark, please cite: